Relational Therapy

 You learned how to relate long before you ever had the language for it.

-• how to manage conflict
+• The "right" way to manage conflict and handle disappointment.

 These patterns didn’t come out of nowhere — they were shaped by your earliest experiences, your family dynamics, your culture, your nervous system, and the roles you had to take on to get through life.